-With the ever growing trend in America towards identity theft and frivolous lawsuits you must take steps to protect your personal/business information and assets without delay.
-Let NCH Inc. give you some asset protection tips for your corporation.
+With the ever-growing trend in America of identity theft and frivolous lawsuits it’s crucial that you protect your personal/business information and assets.
+NCH can give you and your business the security you need to thrive.

-Corporate asset protection is the concept of protecting one's assets from frivolous, ill-motivated, illogical and, more often than not, devastating claims that can destroy your current and future lifestyle.
+Corporate asset protection is the protection of assets from frivolous, ill-motivated, illogical, and often, devastating claims that can destroy your current and future lifestyle.

 It doesn't take a catastrophic lawsuit to wipe out everything you own.
-There are many common business events that can equally affect small businesses, leaving the owner's personal assets fully exposed.
-Could you satisfy all your business obligations without tapping into personal reserves or losing personal assets?
+Many things can affect a small business, leaving your personal assets fully exposed.

-There are various ways to transfer ownership of assets and many entities and devices in which to shelter them for protection.
-The following is a short list of a variety of devices and entities that can be used for various degrees of estate and asset protection strategies and planning:
+Thankfully, there are a variety of ways to transfer ownership of assets to shelter them for protection.
+The following is list of the devices and entities that can be used for estate and asset protection planning:

 - Living Trusts